mkhanhvo/Turnover-Rate-Analysis-Across-Periods-HR-Domain-SQL/README.md

 ### 👤 Who is this project for?
 - HR Leadership & People Analytics Team – to monitor turnover trends and design targeted retention strategies
-- Department Managers – to identify high risk teams and address engagement or performance gaps
+- Department Managers – to identify high risk teams
 - Executive Leadership – to understand workforce stability and its impact on operational continuity
 - Talent Acquisition Team – to adjust hiring strategy based on turnover patterns and tenure risks
 - Workforce Planning / Operations Team – to support succession planning and capacity forecasting